kimkit/appdaemon/README.md

 # appdaemon

-> please read wiki page for more detail.
+Please read wiki page for more details.